berrysauce/shortlink/README.md

 Set the host to your domain (without http(s)://) and your port to `80`.
 Make sure your domain points to your server IP.

 ## Security
-If you find any vulnerabilities, please send me a message: support@[removeifhuman]berrysauce.me.
+If you find any vulnerabilities, please send me an Email: support@[removeifhuman]berrysauce.me.